Superhero film: Criticism

 As the number of superhero films being produced increased during the latter part of the 2010s, the genre's contribution to cinema was questioned.
 In a 2019 interview with Empire magazine, American filmmaker Martin Scorsese commented, "The closest I can think of them, as well-made as they are, with actors doing the best they can under the circumstances, is theme parks.
 It isn't the cinema of human beings trying to convey emotional, psychological experiences to another human being."
 He stated the Marvel Cinematic Universe was not "cinema."
 He later added that he was worried about studios' dependence on the format because in "many places around this country and the world, franchise films are now your primary choice if you want to see something on the big screen.
 It's a perilous time in film exhibition, and there are fewer independent theaters than ever."
-Although in later years, various actors and creators from the MCU, including The Russo Brothers and Robert Downey Jr., criticized the filmmaker's comments claiming Scorsese is "jealous".

 Criticism of Marvel Studios' films continued, with Jennifer Aniston stating that Marvel movies are "diminishing".
 Denis Villeneuve dismissed "too many Marvel films" as being "a cut and paste of others," and Roland Emmerich stated large blockbuster films such as the MCU and Star Wars movies were "ruining our industry a little" since "nobody does anything original anymore".

 Some media commentators have attributed the increasingly popular superhero franchises in the new millennium to the social and political climate in Western society since the September 11 attacks.
 Others have argued advances in special effects technology have played a more significant role.

 Grant Morrison, writer and co-creator of the All-Star Superman comic series, wonders whether the superhero genre can legitimately be classified as a film genre.
-He reflects that the idea of a superhuman is malleable and has been used in many other genres, like westerns and detective stories.
-He goes on to explain:I’m not even sure if there is a superhero genre or if the idea of the superhero is a special chilli pepper-like ingredient designed to energize other genres.
+They reflect that the idea of a superhuman is malleable and has been used in many other genres, like westerns and detective stories.
+They goes on to explain:I’m not even sure if there is a superhero genre or if the idea of the superhero is a special chilli pepper-like ingredient designed to energize other genres.
 The costumed superhero has survived since 1938, constantly shifting in tone from decade to decade to reflect the fears and the needs of the audience.
 The current mainstream popularity of the superhero has, I think, a lot to do with the fact that the Terror-stricken, environmentally-handicapped, overpopulated, pedophile-haunted world that’s being peddled by our news media is crying out for utopian role models and for any hopeful images of humankind’s future potential!